stclib/STC/README.md

 News
 ----
-### Version 3 released
+## Version 3 released
 This version introduces lots of enhancements, bugfixes and additions.
-There are also a number of breaking changes, see below for changes and a migration guide.
+There are also a number of breaking changes, see below for changes and [a migration guide from version 2 to 3](#-migration-guide-from-version-2-to-3).
 With version 3, the API is freezed as far as possible.
 Any changes will be handled with long lasting deprecations, so you may develop production code using it.